 If you like the idea behind the Blink cameras, but fall more in the Google Home camp than the Amazon Alexa camp, the Nest Cam IQ is worth checking out.

-Not only does it have night vision, like the Blink XT2, but it’s also loaded with additional features, including familiar face recognition and a 4K image sensor.
+Not only does it have night vision, but it’s also loaded with additional features, including familiar face recognition and a 4K image sensor.
 If you’re more worried about burglars than checking in on your cats, the Nest Cam IQ may be worth the extra money.

-You don’t need a monthly subscription to use the basic features of the Nest Cam IQ, but if you want access to its top features—including familiar face recognition—you’ll need to shell out an additional $5 to $30 every month.
+You don’t need a monthly subscription to use the basic features of the Nest Cam IQ, but if you want access to its top features—including familiar face recognition—you’ll need to shell out some additional cash every month.

 Fits these needs: